mahavedalla/mahavedalla/docs/questions/ditthi/Did the Buddha affirm the duality of mind and body 1d8e99d0911281d1b639d9fd9a90d3a9.md

-# Did the Buddha affirm the duality of mind and body (dualism)?
+Question: Did the Buddha affirm the duality of mind and body (dualism)?
 Answer in Brief: -
  Category: Diṭṭhi
 Sutta References: -